 National Nurse Practitioner Week was November 7-13, and Frontier Nursing University celebrated by hosting an exciting virtual event dedicated to nurse practitioners.
 Click the button below to access the 2021 sessions, including a FREE CE session.
 To learn more about FNU and the programs and degrees offered, visit us at Frontier.edu.

 Top 10 (#5) Best Online Family Nurse Practitioner Master's Programs, U.S. News & World Report

 Top 10 Best DNP Family Nurse Practitioner Programs, U.S. News & World Report

-FNU has a strong tradition of innovation in family nursing education with more than 75 years of experience in graduate nursing and midwifery programs.
+FNU has a strong tradition of innovation in family nursing education with 80 years of experience in graduate nursing and midwifery programs.
 Our mission is to educate nurses to become competent, entrepreneurial, ethical and compassionate nurse-midwives and nurse practitioners who are leaders in the primary care of women and families with an emphasis on underserved and rural populations.
 For more information, please visit Frontier.edu.